The central set and its application to the Kneser-Poulsen conjecture

+Let $\mathcal U$ be the set of all simply connected ball-polytopes $U\subset M$, such that the inequality~(\ref{mathcal_U_eq}) holds.
 As we just noticed, the set $\mathcal U$ is non-empty.
 It follows from Lemma~\ref{cel_structure_lemma} that for every $U\in\mathcal U$, the central set $C_U$ has the structure of a tree with straight edges.
 Every edge intersects only finitely many simplexes from the triangulation associated to $f$, so it can be split into finitely many edges, such that $f$ restricted to each one of them is an isometry.

 For $U\in\mathcal U$, let $\Gamma(U)$ denote the tree structure on $C_U$, such that $f$ restricted to every edge of $\Gamma(U)$ is an isometry, and $\Gamma(U)$ has the smallest possible number of edges.
 Let $|\Gamma(U)|\ge 0$ denote the number of edges in the graph $\Gamma(U)$.